 Born in Scotland, Graham MacIndoe studied painting at Edinburgh College of Art and received a master's degree in photography at the Royal College of Art in London.
 He is an adjunct professor of photography at Parsons The New School in New York City as well as a working photographer.
 Graham’s photographs have appeared in many newspapers and magazines, including The New York Times, The Guardian Weekend Magazine, New York, The Financial Times Magazine, Harpers, Fast Company, W, Details, I.D., Vice and Esquire.
-His work has been exhibited widely, including an upcoming solo exhibition at the Scottish National Portrait Gallery from April 8 - November 4, 2017.
+His work has been exhibited widely, including a solo exhibitions at The Contemporary Arts Center in Cincinnati in 2018 and the Scottish National Portrait Gallery in 2017.
 In 2014 his series All In – Buying Into the Drug Trade was shown at Little Big Man Gallery in Los Angeles in conjunction with the release of a book by Little Big Man Books.
-Graham is the recipient of a 2014 Alicia Patterson Foundation Fellowship with writer Susan Stellin for their project American Exile, which was exhibited at Photoville in Brooklyn in 2015 and the Head On Photo Festival in Sydney in 2016.
-Graham and Susan are also the authors a dual memoir, Chancers, published by Random House - Ballantine Books.
+Graham is the recipient of a 2014 Alicia Patterson Foundation Fellowship with writer Susan Stellin for their project American Exile.
+Graham and Susan are also the authors of a dual memoir, Chancers, published by Random House - Ballantine Books.
 Graham’s photographs are in the collections of The Scottish National Galleries, The New York Public Library, The British Council, The V&A Museum, The Museum of Fine Arts Florida, The British Museum of Film and Television and various private collections.